FAQ and Checklist for New Math Majors

-This is the second of our FAQ lists for math majors; this one assumes that you have already been accepted to the University.
+This FAQ is for new math majors who have just been accepted to the University.
 You have probably already looked over the B.A.
 Program Overview and the 60 semester hours in the standard bachelor’s completion program.
 There are 32 hours of core math courses, 18 hours of general electives, and 10 hours of the University’s required Engaged Citizenship electives.
 There are, however, many different transfer situations, and many of you will have somewhat more or less than exactly 60 transfer hours.
-Some have all entrance requirements and more coming in, and their extra hours will apply to those 18 hours of general electives; while other students may still need to be working on Calculus and/or general education courses such as Composition and Humanities.
-We would like you to review the general information below to get started off well, and if necessary for particulars to your situation, refer to your Notice of Admission and discuss with your math advisor.
+Some have much more than two years coming in, and their extra upper division hours will apply to those 18 hours of general electives; completion of the B.A. for them may only involve 42 hours.
+Other students may still need to be working on Calculus and/or general education courses such as Composition and Humanities.
+We would like you to review the general information below to get started off well, and if necessary for particulars to your situation, refer to a math advisor.

-Disclaimer: This page is informal information (not the official catalog), and is directed to math degree-seeking students.
-Some of it, such as graduation information, does NOT apply to students who are non-degree seeking, or working on secondary math certification with the Teacher Education Program, unless they are also earning a math B.A.
-Being in TEP will also affect your ECCE requirements, as some of their requirements apply to those.
+Disclaimer: This page is informal information (not the official catalog), and is primarily directed to math degree-seeking students.
+Some of the information below does not apply to students who are non-degree seeking, or working on secondary math certification with the Teacher Education Program.
+Being in TEP as a minor will also affect your ECCE requirements, as some of their requirements cover those.

 - First things first